alexkernphysiker/FitGen/README.md

 ===========================================================
 This repository contains the source code of the library, examples and unit tests The library is distributed under LGPL license
+(One header with template classes has MIT license)

 Compiling